 His vision for VertexOne is to provide a full range of software applications that allow a utility to onboard, bill, and manage customers and collect revenue, while VertexOne manages all the software, systems, and maintenance for them.
 Even more so, VertexOne’s platforms will evolve based on what its customers tell them they need.
 That means the company will continue its platform development efforts, building the intellectual property that allows it to own, enhance, manage, and deploy solutions to meet those customers’ needs effectively and in a timely fashion.
 And because the end customer experience is now more important than ever, VertexOne will continue to evolve its Customer Engagement platform to allow utilities to provide a more personalized experience tailored to each utility customer.

 Those may sound like lofty goals, but Batson says he and every VertexOne employee is ready for the challenge.
-It may mean that VertexOne expands the underlying platforms it can support —like Open SmartFlex.
-It may mean looking to acquire technologies that create perfect synergies with its own technologies.
+It may mean looking to acquire technologies that create perfect synergies with its own technologies, like WaterSmart.
 It definitely means expanding VertexOne’s own added-value intellectual property to makes its solutions future-proof and purpose-built for utilities.
 But most of all, it means a continued focus on providing the best experience for VertexOne clients and their customers.

 “That focus is nothing new for VertexOne,” says Batson.
 “Technology will continue evolving with the cloud, with SaaS, with the mobile shift of the internet, and whatever else the future may bring.
 But from past to present to future, VertexOne’s focus on customer experience has always been—and will always be—what differentiates us in the marketplace.”